 When a barrier fails, it is the result of an accident, misjudgment, or it was a deliberate choice by a person or group of people.
 Identifying this is just the first step.
 The next step is to identify and find out the context or train of thought, why this action was taken, we call this the precondition.

 The precondition is why someone believed that something had to be done, why he / she thought there was a good reason why they did it, and why they thought that action would be successful.

-When we have answered all these questions we come to the underlying cause, the real reason why the incidents happened.
+When all questions have been answered the underlying cause is revealed, the real reason why the incidents happened.
 Usually the underlying cause has been in the “system” for a long time but has not yet surfaced.